horizoncarlo/rememberitwholesale/README.md

 # Remember It Wholesale

 A simple way to organize points of interest and pieces of data in your life.
 Also a way for me to practice Angular and keep up to date with their releases.
-Also uses PrimeNG for the component suite.
+Uses PrimeNG for the component suite.

-You can create different Templates (such as Birthday, Dinner, Boardgame Night, Commute, Allergies, etc.) with any arbitrary fields you want.
+You can create different Templates (for whatever you want, like Birthday, Dinner, Boardgame Night, Commute, Allergies, etc.) with a set of customizable and arbitrary fields.

 Then you can create Things from those Templates, for specific instances of each event in time.
 They can also be set as a reminder.